 It was an offer I couldn’t refuse.

-But as easy as the job was, it kind of sucked.
-Leaning against a cart all day might sound fun and glamorous, but I am afraid to say that it is not.
-I was bored stiff.
-I actually fell asleep one day while standing, well, leaning against a cart, only to be awoken when a customer asked me something followed by “Sir, are you asleep?”
+I actually fell asleep one day while standing, well, leaning against a cart, only to be awoken when a customer asked me something followed by “Sir,

 Um, no. . .